Guns N' Roses: Legacy, style and influence

 A heavy influence on both the image and sound of Guns N' Roses was the Finnish band Hanoi Rocks (singer Michael Monroe and Rose have collaborated on various occasions).
-Rose has stated that the band was massively inspired by groups like Queen, AC/DC, The Rolling Stones, Aerosmith, and Rose Tattoo, and that the sound of Appetite for Destruction was influenced by AC/DC, Led Zeppelin, The Who, Cheap Trick, Aerosmith, Van Halen, the New York Dolls, and Hanoi Rocks.
-The band was also influenced by the likes of T. Rex, the Sex Pistols, and Accept.
+Rose has stated that the band was massively influenced by groups like Queen, AC/DC, the Rolling Stones, Aerosmith, and Rose Tattoo, and that the sound of Appetite for Destruction was influenced by AC/DC, Led Zeppelin, the Who, Cheap Trick, Aerosmith, Van Halen, the New York Dolls, and Hanoi Rocks.
+The band was also influenced by the likes of T. Rex, the Sex Pistols, Black Sabbath, and Accept.
 Rose's orchestral-style songwriting on the Illusion albums was influenced by the Electric Light Orchestra, Elton John, and Queen, particularly their album Queen II.
 Rose cited the influence of Nirvana's "Smells Like Teen Spirit" in recording the title track of Chinese Democracy.
 Rose was heavily influenced by the industrial rock sound of Nine Inch Nails, changing the band's sound in the lead up to Chinese Democracy.
 Critics noted influences of Queen, Wings and Andrew Lloyd Webber on some songs on Chinese Democracy.

-Guns N' Roses has influenced many modern rock bands such as Fall Out Boy, Avenged Sevenfold, Mother Love Bone, Buckcherry, Hinder, Manic Street Preachers, Nickelback, Bullet for My Valentine, Fozzy, The Strokes, Sum 41, and Black Label Society.
+Guns N' Roses influenced many later rock bands such as Fall Out Boy, Avenged Sevenfold, Mother Love Bone, Buckcherry, Hinder, Manic Street Preachers, Nickelback, Bullet for My Valentine, Fozzy, the Strokes, Sum 41, and Black Label Society.
+The U.S. release of the PlayStation game Mega Man X5 had the names of the game's bosses changed in honor of the band.

-Appetite for Destruction is considered one of the most influential and critically acclaimed albums of all time, credited with "(changing) hard rock's sensibilities at the time", and bringing a "danger, attitude and legitimacy" to rock, leading to a decline in the late-80's glam metal craze.
+Appetite for Destruction is credited with "(changing) hard rock's sensibilities at the time", and bringing a "danger, attitude and legitimacy" to rock, leading to a decline in the late-80's glam metal craze.
 The band has been credited with helping re-popularize power ballads in heavy metal music.
+"Welcome to the Jungle", frequently played at sporting events, is considered a sports anthem.

 In 2002, Q magazine named Guns N' Roses in its list of the "50 Bands to See Before You Die".
 The television network VH1 ranked Guns N' Roses ninth in its "100 Greatest Artists of Hard Rock" special, and also 32nd on its "100 Greatest Artists of All Time".
 Appetite for Destruction was ranked 62nd greatest album of all time in Rolling Stone magazine's special issue "The 500 Greatest Albums of All Time".
 In 2004, Rolling Stone ranked Guns N' Roses No. 92 on its list of the "100 Greatest Artists of All Time".
 "Paradise City" has also been voted 9th-best "Best Hard Rock Song" out of 100 candidates by VH1.